-The following information is to provide a summary of Council meetings from July 2019 and upcoming activities.
+The following information is to provide a summary of Council meetings from August 2019 and upcoming activities.
 Further explanations or details can be obtained by contacting the County Administration Office at 403.882.3211.

-Funding Request: U15AA Coronation Bantam Boys - MOVED by Councillor Norton the County of Paintearth No. 18 provide $500.00 to the U15AA Coronation Bantam Boys that are playing provincial baseball from August 1-4, 2019 as per County Policy 480 Recreation & Community Service Grants.
+Funding Request: U13 AA Coronation Baseball Provincial Team - MOVED by Councillor Glazier the County of Paintearth No. 18 provide $500.00 to the U13 AA Coronation Baseball Provincial Team for provincial baseball from July 26-28, 2019 as per County Policy 480 Recreation & Community Service Grants.

 Todd Pawsey, Director Community Services

 Inter Pipeline Project - Throne to Halkirk (VIKING CONNECTOR)

 Crews have been working in the area making the approaches into fields, prepping for road crossings, and preparing the right of way for pipeline installation.

 Currently construction crews have started work south of HWY 12 on RR142 and will continue working westward along the route south of Halkirk.
 Within the coming weeks they will also commence work between the existing Inter Pipeline Throne station east of Coronation and HWY 36.
 Currently there is a 100-person crew on the project, and it is anticipated that during heavy periods of construction the crew size will reach approximately 250, resulting in increased traffic along the pipeline route shown in the following map.

 If you have an alternative route to reach a highway or travel into town, please consider using them, as it will make for safer roads for our residents and the temporary construction workers.
 Construction crews comply with posted speed limits and will follow a self-imposed speed limit of 30 km where the construction zone intersects with county roads.
 We request that residents always respect the work zones, slow down and observe safe driving.